Vegan cheese starter culture I – with L. helveticus and L. rhamnosus for Alpine cheeses

 In the fridge or freezer.
 Shelf life is about 2 years in the freezer.
 Preferably use at once.

-How do I make vegan cheese
+How do you make vegan cheese?

 Online on demand workshop ‘how to make vegan cheese at home’ (subtitled)